Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability potentially compromises user accounts by allowing unauthorized access to systems protected by MFA.
-When exploited, attackers who have obtained valid username and password combinations can gain access to accounts without completing the required second-factor authentication step (Redhat Bugzilla).
+The vulnerability potentially compromises user accounts by allowing attackers to bypass the second-factor authentication requirement.
+This could lead to unauthorized access to user accounts where attackers have obtained valid username and password combinations (Bugzilla, NVD).

 Source: This report was generated using AI